-Asian Style Noodles with Roast Pork and Peanut Sauce
+Asian Style Noodles with Roast Pork & Peanut Sauce

 1 small pork tenderloin (about 1 pound)